leila-ayad/APMaterialsLib/README.md

 Retrieves the materials that belong to a specific logged-in member.
 The :id in the URL refers to the member_id.

+GET ../api/materials/img/:id

+Retrieves the images uploaded for a certain material.
+The :id should reference the material_id all though it doesn't as of 8/10/22

 POST ../api/materials/